-To promote fairness for all students, I will only answer questions about the scope and format of exams when the whole class has the opportunity to hear the answer (i.e., in lecture).
+To promote fairness for all students, we will answer questions about the scope and format of exams only when the whole class has the opportunity to hear the answer (i.e., in lecture).

-Mid-term exam: Monday, March 2nd, in class.
+Mid-term exam: March 7, in class.
 The exam will include both short-answer questions and some longer-answer questions (e.g., hypothesis testing or estimation), some involving calculation.
 You are allowed to use a simple calculator, and will be provided(you should practice using them in advance).
-I will provide more details on the scope of the midterm about 2 weeks before the exam.
+We will provide more details on the scope of the midterm about 2 weeks before the exam.

 If you miss the midterm with a legitimate excuse (either by pre-arrangement or an acceptable medical or other emergency), the final exam grade will be used in place of the midterm in the final grade assessment, after adjustment to take into account the relative difficulty of the midterm and final.

 Lab exam: The lab exam will be held during the last session of your tutorial, in person in room Biosci 2004.

 Final exam: time and place to be set by Student Services.
 The final exam will cover material from the whole course.
 It will last 2.5 hours.

 The course grade will be calculated roughly as follows:

 Throughout the course, there will be two types of weekly exercises.
 The goal of these are to get you lots of practice with the ideas, concepts, and techniques you learn about in the lectures and in the lab.